WVU-CS330-2025-01-Group01/beach-day/docs/routing.md

 # Routing
-There are currently three files in the `backend/routes/` folder.
-The following sections are for each of these files.
+There are several files in the `backend/routes/` folder.
+The following sections are for each of the files which define routes.

 ## `routes/auth.js`
 This file contains the routing related to authentication and account management.